2026 AECT International Convention

 · Poster Presentation

 o Poster presentations showcase a project, program, process, activity, or similar experience in a visual and interactive setting.
 Poster presentations may highlight projects in the concept phase, in progress, or completed.
+All posters will be presented during the Poster Gallery and Welcome Reception on the first day of the convention.
 Presenters will design and bring their own posters (48” x 36” horizontal/landscape layout) to be attached to tri-fold panels provided by AECT.

 · Roundtable